 So gesture is a natural place to start .
 There are gestural theories of the origin of language and vocal theories of the origin of language.
 I think that gestural origins are far more likely, initially, mainly because of iconicity.
 But keep in mind the eventual advantages of the vocal medium over the gestural one.
 Having secured first place because of the rich scope of iconicity in gesture, iconicity can quickly become a burden, slowing and complicating the communication.

-These iconic abbreviations could be shared by all the members of the gesturally communicating community, from extended family, to tribe, because it is to everyone’s advantage to economize on the gestures used over and over to communicate.
-This shared practice, with the iconicity continuously fading and becoming increasingly arbitrary would keep inheriting the original connection established through full-blown iconicity.
+These iconic abbreviations or compressions could be shared by all the members of the gesturally communicating community, from extended family, to tribe, because it is to everyone’s advantage to economize on the gestures used over and over to communicate.
+This shared practice, with the iconicity progressively fading and becoming increasingly arbitrary would keep inheriting the original connection established through full-blown iconicity.

 Propositions, unlike imitative gestures, or even arbitrary category-names, have truth values: True or False.
-This should remind you, though, of the category learning by trial and error we share with other species, under the guidance of positive and negative feedback: Correct or Incorrect.
+This should remind you, though, of the category learning through sensorimotor trial and error we share with other species, under the guidance of positive and negative feedback from the consequences: Correct or Incorrect.

 Like nonhuman species, we can and do learn a lot of categories that way; and there are computational models for the mechanism that can accomplish the unsupervised and supervised learning, “deep learning” models.
 But, in general, nonhuman animals do not name the things they can categorize.
 Or, if you like, the “names” of those categories are not arbitrary words but the things they learn to do with the members and not to do with the members of other categories.
 Only humans bother to name their categories.
 Why?